The 25-Year Evolution of Web Design

 Technical Maturity: Transitioning from Flash to HTML5

 By the late 2000s, proprietary plugins like Flash were phased out in favor of open web standards.
 The transition to HTML5 provided a superior solution for rich media experiences, including native video, audio, and complex animations.
-HTML5 proved to be faster, more secure, and significantly more efficient to optimize for search engines, improving global discoverability.
+HTML5 proved to be faster, more secure, and significantly more efficient to optimize for search engines.

 The Modern Workflow: Design Systems and Figma

 In recent years, web design has moved toward scalability and global collaboration.
-Design systems are now essential for maintaining consistency across enterprise-level products.
-Industry-standard tools like Figma have redefined the design-to-development workflow, facilitating real-time collaboration and rapid prototyping.
-These cloud-native environments allow teams to iterate with speed and precision, bridging the gap between concept and production.
+Design systems are now essential for maintaining consistency across large-scale projects.
+Industry-standard tools like Figma have redefined the workflow, facilitating real-time collaboration and rapid prototyping.
+These environments allow teams to iterate with speed and precision, bridging the gap between concept and production.